danielTobon43/xihelm_polaris_test/README.md

 ```

 ## How to build
-To the code you have to compile the workspace for each ros package from the xihelm folder.<br>
+To build the code you will have to compile the workspace for each ros package from the xihelm folder.<br>

-1.	set ros enviroment:
+1.	set ros environment:
 ```
 $ source /opt/ros/DISTRO/setup.bash
 ```